Regulus343/Elemental/readme.md

 <a name="installation"></a>
 ## Installation

-To install Elemental, make sure `regulus/elemental` has been added to Laravel 4's `composer.json` file.
+To install Elemental, make sure `regulus/elemental` has been added to Laravel 5's `composer.json` file.

 	"require": {
-		"regulus/elemental": "0.3.3"
+		"regulus/elemental": "dev-master"
 	},

 Then run `php composer.phar update` from the command line.
 Composer will install the Elemental package.
-Now, all you have to do is register the service provider and set up Elemental's alias in `app/config/app.php`.
+Now, all you have to do is register the service provider and set up Elemental's alias in `config/app.php`.
 Add this to the `providers` array:

 	'Regulus\Elemental\ElementalServiceProvider',